 Law School Case Brief

-The appellate court reversed holding that plaintiffs' original authorship of certain elements, as deviating from the historical facts, were entitled to copyright protection.
-Further, the court ruled that because Defendant's film substantially copied those protected elements, Defendant was liable for infringement, and the injunction was thus granted.
+The court reversed, holding that Sheldon’s original authorship of certain elements, as deviating from the historical facts, were entitled to copyright protection.
+Further, the court ruled that because Metro-Goldwyn’s film substantially copied those protected elements, Metro-Goldwyn was liable for infringement, and the injunction was thus granted.

 Access the full text case

 Not a Lexis+ subscriber?
 Try it out for free.